In this FDD Talk post, you’ll learn the following:

 🚀How to Find, Vet & FUND a Good Franchise.
 Watch Our Webinar Live or the Recording Later (Register Now – It's Free)

-10. Anytime Fitness was founded in 2002 by Chuck Runyon, Dave Mortensen, and Jeff Klinger in Minnesota.
-Runyon, Mortensen, and Klinger had first met in the early 1990s while working for a fitness club in St. Paul, Minnesota.
-In 1995, the trio became business partners for the first time when they purchased and ran Southview Athletic Club for the next six years.
-After successfully growing the Southview Athletic Club, the business partners sold the gym in 2001.
+20. Anytime Fitness was founded in 2002 by Chuck Runyon, Dave Mortensen, and Jeff Klinger in St. Paul, Minnesota.
+Runyon, Mortensen, and Klinger had first met in the early 1990s while working for the same fitness club.
+In 1995, they purchased Southview Athletic Club and ran it together for the next six years until they sold it in 2001.

 Entrepreneur’s Franchise 500